Computer Forensics – An Emerging Field

 - Corporate investigation companies

 - Accounting firms

 You can also consider joining intelligence agencies and federal organizations such as the FBI, CIA, and the Homeland Security Department.
 The FBI’s Cyber Crime division offers various jobs positions such as cyber special agent, computer scientist, information technology forensic examiner, and cyber specialist.
 However, you must fulfill the basic requirements to qualify for a position in any federal department.

 The responsibilities of a computer forensics analyst may include gathering, collecting, and analyzing digital evidence.
 The job description and income level will vary from job to job.
-According to O Net Online, forensic science technicians made a median annual income of $54,360 in 2013.
+According to the US Bureau of Labor Statistics, forensic science technicians made a median annual income of $60,590 in 2020.
 Factors such as state, level of qualification, employer, and specialization will affect the income potential of the professional.